YHSjoung/wp1121/hw1/README.md

 The setup method is the same as in the CardList app (example app).

+## Notice

+I recommend creating a new cluster for this app.
+This means you'll need a new API; please don't use the old one, as some of the original data in your MongoDB might not support the functionality.

 ## Run the app

 ### 1. setup backend `.env`